TANGO-Project/monitor-infrastructure/Collectd/nvidia_plugin/README.md

       * NVIDIA Quadro ®Line: All other current and previous generation Quadro-branded parts
       * NVIDIA GeForce ®Line: All current and previous generation GeForce-branded parts

+### Metrics collected

+This plugin gets the values from the following metrics:
+- power
+- temperature
+- memory used
+- usage
+- processes running

 ## License

   &copy; Atos 2016